 If you need to go back to the family court after a custody case was concluded to have the orders changed, you can file a motion (FL-300).
 You you will also need to attach a persuasive declaration explaining the basis for your request and the facts that support it.
 The motion will also need to be properly filed and served on the other parent.
 California has detailed rules on correct service of process, but a skilled custody attorney can handle this for you.

 Keep in mind that the family court’s main concern is always what is in the best interest of the child, so keep your requests child-centered.

-When You Can Request Modification of Visitation
+When Can I Request Modification of Visitation in California?

 Judges really don’t want to see people cycling through the courts on a regular basis asking the judge to tweak their visitation schedules.
 The courts are too busy, so they expect parents to follow a parenting plan that is approved in in the custody case and make it work.
 Nevertheless, life goes on and circumstances do change, especially with growing children.